iamronen/Generativeprocess/Shared Space/Digital Space/Foundations/Solidarity.md

 # Solidarity

-When people are in relationship with each other and the natural world so that everyone and everything thrives, that is solidarity.
-When in solidarity, people recognize and embody the reality that we only exist in relation to others.
-We only discover and realize our gifts, and our needs are only truly fulfilled, when we are in healthy, equitable relationships with others.
+Solidarity is when people are in relationship with each other and the natural world so that everyone and everything thrives.
+Solidarity elicits an embodied experience of relationship and belonging.
+Solidarity enables us to discover and realize our gifts, to experience fulfillment, and to partake in healthy, equitable relationships with others.

 %%
 November 17, 2021 - Ronen